convisoappsec/conviso-docs/docs/cli/ast.md

 **Note:** This feature is essential for performing Security Code Review by the security team.
 Conviso offers the continuous code review service, [see more](https://bit.ly/457M2Cb).

-## Run scan only with Conviso SAST
+## Run scan only with Conviso SAST or SCA

 As an additional custom configuration of the Conviso CLI, it’s possible to perform SAST-only in your code using the following command: